Health & Wellness

 When crabs are not fully cooked, you could end up eating the parasites and worms that live in them that make people sick.
 After all, crabs, like all living things, are also infested with parasites.
 Some of these parasites can harm humans when we eat raw or undercooked crab.
 Other parasites found in or on crabs can harm crabs and greatly reduce their numbers.
 So today, I will teach you about five parasitic organisms that are found in crabs.

-♦ Subscribe to Barbara Frank’s Monthly Health Newsletter to learn the newest information in holistic health, medical research, and learn tips and tricks for improving your health naturally ♦
+♦ Subscribe to Barbara Frank’s Monthly Wellness Newsletter to learn the newest information on natural healing, essential oils, herbology, medical research, and tips and tricks for improving your health and beauty naturally!♦

 Parasites/Worms Found In Crabs